Lara Álvarez: Biography

 She studied at the Inmaculada School in Gijón and graduated in journalism at the Villanueva University.
-One of her teachers at the university was Nieves Herrero, who gave her her first opportunity at the age of 19 as a contributor to the program Hoy por ti onTelemadrid.
+One of her teachers at the university was Nieves Herrero, who gave her her first opportunity at the age of 19 as a contributor to the program Hoy por ti on Telemadrid.
 In 2006, before starting her career as a journalist and sports presenter, she participated in an advertising campaign by Tiempo BBDO for MTV: a song entitled "Amo a Laura -pero esperaré hasta el matrimonio-", a parody of pre-marital chastity, performed by a fake musical group called Los Happiness.
 She was host of the program Ahorro y finanzas for TeleAsturias and in 2010 she was a reporter for the program Animax Comandos, on the Animax channel.

-Also in 2010 she joined, along with Enrique Marqués and Juan Antonio Villanueva, the team of the program Marca gol, of Marca TV, and the sports news program Tiramillas, of the same channel.
+Also in 2010 she joined, along with Enrique Marqués and Juan Antonio Villanueva, the team of the program Marca gol, of MARCA TV, and the sports news program Tiramillas, of the same channel.
 On December 21 of the same year she joined the team of La Sexta Deportes, where she worked as a presenter and reporter, and on December 31 of the same month she was in charge of the New Year's Eve chimes for MARCA TV with the director of the channel, Felipe del Campo.

 On July 11, 2011, she joined Cuatro, where she was in charge of sports information for the news program Qué quieres que te diga, an adaptation of España Directo, which was a ratings failure and was withdrawn a few weeks after its premiere.
 From September of the same year until February 2012, she presented the night edition of Deportes Cuatro, a program she left to join the new MotoGP broadcasting team.

 On February 26, 2013 Mediaset España announced that she and Marco Rocha were being fired to broadcast the MotoGP races of the following season.
 On August 22 of the same year she signed with La Sexta to co-present the second season of Jugones, a sports news program, until March 4, 2014, when she announced that she was leaving the program to undertake new projects.
-At the end of the same month she began collaborating with the program En el aire on the same channel.
+At the end of the same month she began collaborating with the programme En el aire on the same channel.